What is Shabbat Dinner?

 Perhaps most importantly, the Shabbat is a time to cast aside the distractions of the week and fully dedicate oneself to worshiping God and giving thanks for his blessings.
 To help ensure the proper mindset, Jewish law identifies 39 forms of work (called the Melakha) that are forbidden on the Shabbat, including:

 Interpretation of certain forbidden activities may vary among different denominations, but for the most part adherents will try to abstain from any form of work or leisure that violates the Shabbat.

 Understanding the Importance of the Shabbat

-The Shabbat has been an integral part of Judaism since before the time of Christ.
-And while modern Christians may choose to celebrate the sabbath in different ways or on a different day, celebrating the lord’s day of rest is still an important part of the Gospel.
+The Shabbat has been an integral part of Judaism since before the time of Jesus.
+And while modern Christians may choose to celebrate the sabbath in different ways or on a different day, celebrating the Lord’s day of rest is still an important part of the Gospel.

 This importance would have been well understood by Jesus' followers and others who lived in ancient Israel.
 Jesus himself would have observed the Shabbat and taken part in Shabbat dinner according to the custom of his day.
 As such, understanding this vital aspect of Isrealite culture can help us better understand the Savior himself.

 Want to see what Shabbat dinner may have been like during the time of the New Testament?
-Season 1, Episode 2, and experience the Shabbat for yourself.
+Watch Season 1 Episode 2, and see the Shabbat for yourself.

 If you haven’t already, check out Angel Studios’ The Chosen to view the first-ever multi-season show about the life of Jesus.
 This historical drama set in Judaea and Galilee in the first century CE follows Jesus and those whom He met and ministered to.